konrad-wer/Sentinel---Proof-Checker/readme.md

 # Sentinel
-Proof checker for first order logic written in haskell.
+Proof checker for first order logic written in Haskell.